dfinity/sns-testing/draft_1_proposal_instructions.md

    right away.
 Otherwise, you will have to vote with additional initial neurons to pass the upgrade proposal.

+   If you are using your own dapp rather than the example dapp, look at how `upgrade_test_canister.sh` works.
+In short, it ends up calling `quill sns make-upgrade-canister-proposal`.
+That command takes a fair number of arguments.
+Therefore, it is helpful to look at how the script(s) here invoke that command as a guide to how you can invoke the command to propose an upgrade to your own dapp.

 6. **[TODO(NNS1-2392)][NNS1-2392]**: There is a 24-48 hour delay between
    proposal execution and the start of the token swap.
 Whereas, for testing, we want the swap to start right away.